Pronounciation: CELL-tis re-tic-u-LA-ta

 Watering: Give infrequent, but regular deep irrigations during the summer.

-Propagation: Seed (cold stratification treatment is required), softwood to semi-hardwood vegetative cuttings.
+Propagation: Seed (cold stratification treatment is required), otherwise softwood to semi-hardwood vegetative cuttings.

 Disease and pests: None, noticeably resistant to oak root rot fungus.